spaceflint7/bluebonnet/README.md

 - Simple interoperability with Java APIs.
 - Tested with C# and F# programs.

-## Requirements
+## Requirements for Building

 - Java 8 is required during building, to import Java classes from the `rt.jar` file.
     - Importing from Java 9 modules is not yet supported.
     - The translated code can run on Java 8 or later version.
     - Alternatively, `(ANDROID_HOME)/platforms/android-XX/android.jar` from Android SDK can be copied as `(JAVA_HOME)\jre\lib\rt.jar` file.
 - Android build tools with support for `D8`/`R8` desugaring.
-    - Tested with build tools version 30.0.2 and platform API version 28.
+    - Tested with build tools version 30.0.2 and platform API version 30.
-- .NET Framework 4.7.2
+- .NET Framework (4.7 or later)
     - Tested only on Windows at this time.
-Not thoroughly tested with .NET Core.
+May not necessarily build with .NET Core.

+[Recent releases](https://github.com/spaceflint7/bluebonnet/releases) include a pre-built `Android.dll` reference assembly, created from the latest Android SDK, as well as all binaries needed for running Bluebonnet.
+See the Usage section below.

 ## Building